strangerstudios/pmpro-register-helper/readme.txt

 [pmpro_signup level="3" short="1" intro="0" button="Signup Now"]

 Adding a field to your checkout page requires two steps: (1) create a field object, (2) call pmprorh_add_registration_field() to add the field to the checkout page.
+Optionally, you can create your own "checkout_box" or fieldset to the checkout page using pmprorh_add_checkout_box().

 e.g.
 $text = new PMProRH_Field("company", "text", array("size"=>40, "class"=>"company", "profile"=>true, "required"=>true));